 - Indy Free Tax Prep is a network of Volunteer Income Tax Assistance (VITA) sites provide through the United Way of Central Indiana that offer free tax preparation to individuals and families with a combined household income of $64,000 or less.
-If taxpayers are looking for services, dial 2-1-1 to find a nearby VITA location and schedule an appointment.
-If you have questions or want to volunteer, you can email email@example.com.
+Taxpayers looking for services may dial 2-1-1 to find a nearby VITA location and schedule an appointment.
+If you have questions or want to volunteer, you can email firstname.lastname@example.org.

 Información en español